 The Fordham University Graduate School of Social Service will accept graduating seniors from the Siena College Social Work Program for early admission into the Advanced Standing Component of the M.S.W.
 Program.
 To be considered for early admission, in addition to meeting all other general admission criteria, students must have at least a B average overall and a minimum of 3.0 in the major, a commitment to social justice, and the concern, caring, and maturity necessary to be a helping professional.
 Applicants must be strongly recommended by the Siena College Social Work Program Director and/or the Coordinator of Field Education.
 The majority of the student's field placement work must be in direct practice.
-Deadline for submission of applications for the early admissions track of The Fordham University Graduate School of Social Science M.S.W.
-Degree Program is March 15 of each academic year.
-The Fordham University Graduate School of Social Service will set aside two places for Siena Social Work graduates in the entering Advanced Standing class each year.
+Deadline for submission of applications for the early admissions track of The Fordham University Graduate School of Social Service will set aside two places for Siena Social Work graduates in the entering Advanced Standing class each year.
 This does not, however, preclude the acceptance of more than two qualified students, should more students wish to apply.

-Fordham University Graduate School of Social Service will provide a scholarship to one Siena College graduating Social Work student who is admitted through the early admission decision track (\$4,000. annually, \$2,000 per semester).
+Fordham University Graduate School of Social Service will provide a scholarship to one Siena College graduating Social Work student who is admitted through the early admission decision track (\$4,000.

+annually, \$2,000 per semester).
 The scholarship recipient must convey a commitment to working with an oppressed population as demonstrated through fieldwork and letters of recommendation.
 Scholarships will also be provided to any students who demonstrate financial need.
 All accepted students will be actively considered for the full range of financial aid that they may qualify for and that may be available including scholarships, loans, and other possible resources.